poshjosh/chinomsoikwuagwu.com/2020/02/14/AWS-Load-Balancers_How-they-work-and-differences-between-them.md

   * The load balancer might reset the sticky sessions for a target group if the health state of any of its targets changes or if you register or deregister targets with the target group.

   * Not supported with TLS listeners and TLS target groups.

+- Network Load Balancers do not support certificates with RSA bits higher than 2048 bits
+- Network Load Balancers do not support custom security policies.
+[20](#network-load-balancer-custom-security-policy)
+- Security policy should comprise protocols and ciphers

 __Benefits of Migrating from a Classic Load Balancer to a Network Load Balancer__